Mehebul02/Mehebul02/README.md

 ---
 ## :eyes: Current overview
-- 🔭 I’m currently working on this page.
+- 🌱 I’m learning advanced database modeling, relations, and performance optimization with Prisma and PostgreSQL.
-- 🌱 I’m currently learning Javascript
+- 👯 I’m open to collaborating on backend-heavy MERN or Next.js projects with PostgreSQL/Prisma integration.
-- 👯 I’m looking to collaborate on Github
+- 💬 Ask me anything about database design, Prisma ORM, or integrating PostgreSQL with Node.js/Next.js.
-- 💬 Ask me about Web Developer
+- 📫 Reach me at mehebul02@gmail.com

   ---